Guernsey Press

 He found himself in the media spotlight after the revelation that he had asked a security chief to change parts of the famous Iraq weapons dossier because some of the language posed “a bit of a problem” for Downing Street.

-Last month Claire Reynolds, a former aide to Sir Tony and Gordon Brown, was appointed Sir Keir’s political director, and several senior ministers also served key roles in both the New Labour administrations.
+Last month Claire Reynolds, a former aide to Sir Tony and Gordon Brown, was appointed Sir Keir’s political director, and several senior ministers also served key roles during both the New Labour premierships.

 “Jonathan has devoted his career to protecting the interests of the country,” the Prime Minister said after the appointment.